salihonder/simpleFakeRESTAPI/README.md

 ### AUTHENTICATION

 Basic Authentication is supported.
-In order to change username and password, modify `SETTING.authenticate`
+In order to add/remove/update username and password of a user, see `DATA.users` section

 `http://localhost:3000/systemtest/authenticate`